Located in the Fraser Valley about 1.5 hours from Vancouver, Bridal Falls Waterpark is a water slide attraction that’s popular with young families.

 The attraction is located in a really nice setting.
 The slides are surrounded by green lawns.
 In the background is a large mountain and forest.

 At the waterpark there is a large hot tub which holds up to about four dozen or so people.
-There are also a few little kids’ slides, a tubing run for larger people, and three to four intermediate to advanced slides (which are fun, but not overly “advanced”).
+There are also a few little kids’ slides, a tubing run, and three to four intermediate to advanced slides (which are fun, but not overly “advanced”).

 In addition to the slides, the attraction has a large hot tub, washrooms, changing rooms and a gift shop.